 Trying to setup their policy on technology, there is some contention over suggesting that technology makes people stupid.
-Gerard ends up revealing that he gained a U in GCSE maths before his mum enters unable to speak after losing her voice.
-Phoebe suggests collating the party notes onto Gerard’s laptop.
-Watching the badly edited party video that Gerard has made, the group find the comments are somewhat negative.
-Gerard also has to go on the defensive to prevent the group finding out the contents of his browsing history.
-While Duncan attempts to fix a pop-up issue, Duncan accidentally opens some porn when Gerard’s mother walks in and sends him to his room.
+Jared ends up revealing that he gained a U in GCSE maths before his mum enters unable to speak after losing her voice.
+Phoebe suggests collating the party notes onto Jared’s laptop.
+Watching the badly edited party video that Jared has made, the group find the comments are somewhat negative.
+Jared also has to go on the defensive to prevent the group finding out the contents of his browsing history.
+While Duncan attempts to fix a pop-up issue, Duncan accidentally opens some porn when Jared’s mother walks in and sends him to his room.

 3. Prison Ain’t All That Bad